bakeyed/HackThisSite/javascript/solutions-js.md

 As we can see, the function checks if the length of the entered password matches the value of the variable `moo`.

 We _could_ spend time solving this manually, but why bother?
-Simply run:
+Simply run this in the rowzer javascript console:

 ```javascript
 console.log(moo);
 ```

 This gives you the answer in one line :)
+Just enter a random password "moo" characters long and BOOM

+### Mission 4: Var?

+> Faith is trying to trick you... she knows that you're tired after all the math works...